 Key management personnel include officers and directors and companies directly controlled by key management personnel or shareholders, and payments are for consulting fees and share-based payments and are directly related to their position in the Company.
+The consulting agreements can be terminated by either party within notice periods ranging from three to six months (or payment in lieu if terminated by the Company) and the Company has the right to terminate any agreement immediately upon the consultant's failure to perform any material provision.

-During the six months ended May 31, 2024 related party transactions charged to JOGMEC in respect of the Lofdal project included consulting fees of \$172,760 (2023 - \$262,367).
-Included in accounts payable and accrued liabilities are amounts owing to related parties of \$26,875 (2023 - \$nil).
-Included in deposits and prepaid expenses is an amount of \$11,000 (2023 - \$7,000) representing retainers on services contracts with officers of the Company.
+During the three months ended February 28, 2025 related party consulting fees of \$89,982 (2024 - \$85,945) were charged to JOGMEC in respect of the Lofdal project.
+Included in accounts payable and accrued liabilities are amounts owing to related parties of \$26,875 (2024 - \$24,000).
+Included in deposits and prepaid expenses is an amount of \$11,000 (2024 - \$11,000) representing retainers on services contracts with officers of the Company.